6 Best Legal Software for Small Law Firms

 Image source: G2

-• Case management: Keep all your case information, deadlines, and notes organized in one place.
+- Case management – Keep all your case info, deadlines, and notes in one place

-• Time tracking and billing: Track billable hours easily and create invoices in just a few clicks.
+- Time tracking and billing – Log hours and create invoices with just a few clicks

 Pros:

-• Handles case management, billing, and client communication all in one platform.
+- Brings case management, billing, and client communication into one streamlined system

 3. MyCase: Case Management Software